mmikkel/Reasons-Craft/README.md

 _Supercharge your field layouts with conditionals._

-**New: Reasons now works for _all native element types_, in Live Preview and all element editor modals**
+**New: Reasons now works for _all native element types_, in Live Preview and element editor modals!**

 ![Using a Lightswitch to toggle between two different fields](http://g.recordit.co/nYxQIkpK0j.gif)